-2 SEND TO: The National WWII Museum Travel 945 Magazine Street New Orleans, LA 70130

-3 CALL OR EMAIL: Toll Free: 1-877-813-3329 x 257
+2 SEND TO: The National WWII Museum Travel 945 Magazine Street New Orleans, LA 70130 3 CALL OR EMAIL:

-Fax: 1-504-504-0995 Email: travel@nationalww2museum.org

-PLEASE MAKE MY/OUR RESERVA NOITA FOR 1111/001 ILCOLIN V. 111011

-☐ \$6,995 \$5,995 Double occupancy ☐ \$8,895 -\$7,895 Single occupancy st \$199 per person taxes and fees are additional.
-Sing le accommodations are subject to availability.

-ALL PASSENGERS MUST TRAVEL WITH A PASSPORT VALID AT LEAST 6 MONTHS BEYOND THEIR RETURN DATE.
-Guest 1: Full Legal Name (as it appears on your passport)
+Toll Free: 1-877-813-3329 x 257 Fax: 1-504-504-0995 Email: travel@nationalww2museum.org LEASE MAKE MITOOK RESERVATION FOR. \$6,995 \$5,995 Double occupancy \$8,895-\$7,895 Single occupancy \$199 per person taxes and fees are additional.
+Single accommodations are subject to availability.
+Bedding preference: ☐ Twin (2 beds) ☐ Queen ALL PASSENGERS MUST TRAVEL WITH A PASSPORT VALID AT LEAST 6 MONTHS BEYOND THEIR RETURN DATE.
+Guest 1: Full Legal Name (as it appears on your passport) Title: First: Middle: Last:

-Mailing Address:

-City: State:ZIP:
+City Stato.
+7ID·

+Oity State

-Home Ph:/ Cell:
+- Home Ph: / Cell: /

+l·

-Roommate (if different from below v):
+i Roommate (if different from below):

+i

+ł

-EmailAddress:
+į EmailAddress:

+п

-Birthdate:// Preferred Name on Bad lge:
+l· Birthdate:/Preferred Name on Badge:

+l·

-Guest 2: Full Legal Name (as it a ppears on your passport)
+Guest 2: Full Legal Name (as it appears on your passport)

+Guest 2.1 uii Legai Name (as it appears on your passport)

 Title: First: Middle: Last:

-Email Address:
+Email Addres SS:

-Birthdate:// Preferred Name on Bad lge:
+Birthdate: / Preferred Name on Badge:

-Pre-Tour Extension, if applicable) is due with your reservation ar on (plus \$200 deposit per person for each oplication.
-Final payment must be received tes and fees will be added to the final invol

-Please reserve space(s).
-Deposits and FINAL payments mand Discover. r \$ x, American Express, MasterCard, Visa,

-☐ Accept my check made payab le to The National WWII Muse um.

-Charge my: ☐ Visa ☐ American Ex xpress Discover

-Code: Expires/
+DEPOSIT AND FINAL PAYMENT: A deposit of \$1,000 per person (plus \$200 deposit per person for each Pre-Tour Extension, if applicable) is due with your reservation application.
+Final payment must be received no later than ninety (90) days prior to departure).
+Applicable taxes and fees will be added to the final invoice.
+Please reserve \\\\\ space(s).
+Enclosed is my/our deposit for \$\\ Deposits and FINAL payments may be made by personal check, American Express, MasterCard, Visa, $\hfill \square$ Accept my check made payable to The National WWII Museum. -- Charge my: □ Discover Signature as it appears on card: Making a deposit or acceptance or use of any vouchers, tickets, goods or services shall be deemed consent to and CVV/Security Code:

 acceptance of the terms and conditions stated in the applicable Terms and Conditions agreement, including limitations on responsibility and liability.

 Terms and conditions.
 By confirming the reservation with payment, the guest/travel agent acknowledges that they are aware of and will comply with our terms and conditions.
 We reserve the right to change our terms and conditions at any time, so scan the QR code for complete details, additional information, and updates.

 View our Terms

+Expires

 West Point

+Experience THE VICTORY

+- NEW ORLEANS

+Experience the #1 Attraction in New Orleans on this custom-curated, four-day group tour to The National WWII Museum